-We’re here to help you pick the best stylus phone for you, whether you’re looking for a touch of professionalism, something to assist with mobile gaming, or working on creative projects.
-While new stylus phones don’t crop up as often as your regular handsets, we keep our eyes on any new options and vet them against our testing criteria.
+We’re here to help you pick the best stylus phone for you, whether you want a touch of professionalism, something to assist with mobile gaming, or just like the feel of using a stylus.
+New phones equipped with a stylus don’t crop up as often as your regular handsets, but we keep our eyes on any new options and vet them against our testing criteria.

-While the best Samsung phones generally dominate this market, we also dive into great picks from Motorola, Microsoft, and TCL, with options to suit a wide range of budgets.
-You can also get one of the best stylus for iPad and iPhones separately with our guide.
+While the best Samsung phones generally dominate this market, we also dive into great picks from Motorola, Microsoft, and TCL, with options to suit a wide range of budgets and needs.
+So, let’s get into it.

 Why you can trust our advice ✔ At Pocket Tactics, our experts spend days testing games, phones, tech, and services.
 We always share honest opinions to help you buy the best.
 Find out how we test.